Photo by Diego Delso

 Florence: The Hotel Capital of the Renaissance

-Florence is the most culturally concentrated hotel city in Europe — the extraordinary Renaissance art density (the most important art city in the world: the extraordinary Uffizi Gallery (the finest painting collection in the world — the extraordinary Botticelli’s Birth of Venus and Primavera (the two most important paintings in the Renaissance — the most reproduced paintings in Italian art history), the extraordinary Leonardo da Vinci’s Annunciation, and the extraordinary Caravaggio’s Medusa), the extraordinary Accademia Gallery (the extraordinary Michelangelo’s David — the most visited single sculpture in the world: the extraordinary 5.17m marble figure, the most famous artwork in Italy, the extraordinary 1501–1504 creation, and the extraordinary queue (the most important Florence advance booking: 3–4 weeks minimum for the extraordinary August–October peak period)), and the extraordinary Duomo (the extraordinary Brunelleschi’s dome — the most important architectural achievement of the Renaissance: the extraordinary 1436 completion, the most important engineering problem solved in 15th-century Europe, and the extraordinary 463 steps to the extraordinary drum (the finest single architectural view in Europe — the extraordinary Florence cityscape, the extraordinary terracotta rooftops, and the extraordinary Tuscan hills visible in every direction))).
+No hotel city in Europe is as culturally concentrated as Florence, the most important art city in the world.
+The Uffizi Gallery holds what many consider the greatest painting collection anywhere: Botticelli’s Birth of Venus and Primavera — the two defining paintings of the Renaissance and the most reproduced works in Italian art history — alongside Leonardo da Vinci’s Annunciation and Caravaggio’s Medusa.
+The Accademia Gallery has Michelangelo’s David, the most visited single sculpture in the world: a 5.17m marble figure carved between 1501 and 1504, and the most famous artwork in Italy — book 3–4 weeks minimum for the August–October peak, the single most important advance booking in Florence.
+And the Duomo carries Brunelleschi’s dome, the defining architectural achievement of the Renaissance: completed in 1436, it solved the greatest engineering problem of 15th-century Europe, and the 463 steps to the drum reward you with the best architectural view on the continent — the Florence cityscape, the terracotta rooftops, and the Tuscan hills in every direction.

 Fiesole Hills — The Michelangelo View